MaysamPx/SQL-server-monitoring-with-query-store/README.md

 > These reports are generally a good option for periodic reviews.
 For example, you can set the time window to the size of the intervals between releases and measure the impact of improvements and changes.

 ### Top Resource Consuming Queries

+This report is also one of the most useful reports of Query Store.
+For all the fields [or metrics] that you saw in the previous report [the same image above], it provides a detailed and comparative report that includes the following:

+- Execution plans were created along with a performance chart for each (Plan summary)
+- A descending bar chart of queries based on the selected metric (e.g. Duration)
+- Details of each execution plan (including the execution cost of each part of the query)

+> The interesting point about this report is that it essentially sees the metrics themselves as a resource and identifies queries with the highest amount of that metric as expensive queries.

+For example, in the Execution Count metric, which reports the number of times each query is executed, the following can be inferred:

+- Comparison of the number of executions of queries and obtaining a proportion between APP requests and database executions [to verify the number of requests on the APP side and DB side].
+- Detection of abnormal behaviour in the APP when a corresponding query is executed with a higher deviation than the rest.
+- Detection of a high number of executions of a query and performing an optimization process with a specific goal, including appropriate indexing and use of Memory-optimized tables and others.

+The CPU time metric can be used to easily identify CPU-bound queries or any query with the highest processing power demand.
+This metric can also provide insight to the technical and commercial product designer in terms of service design and commercial discussions.
+For example, in API design, it can be useful to know the amount of resources consumed and to make predictions about SLA discussions.
+However, it is important to note that this metric is not a perfect measure of efficiency and should not be used as the sole criterion for evaluating the performance of a query.

+The Physical reads metric can be used to identify the following:

+- The performance of indexes at the disk level (e.g., the cost of updating clustered indexes)
+- The efficiency of indexes in the generated plans
+- Comparison of generated plans and the ability to force a plan that has performed better
+- The performance of pages and partitions
+- The different approaches to index and table traversal (including index seek, index and table scan, key lookup, and other related matters)

+The Wait time metric can be used to easily identify queries with "low execution count and high latency" or "high execution count and noticeable latency".

+> Similar to the previous sections, in this section, you can also prefer one execution plan over the others and add it to the Forced plans list.

 ### Queries With Forced Plans